Seattle U hosts Abilene Christian after Simmons’ 24-point game - WTOP News

 Seattle; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Abilene Christian visits the Seattle U Redhawks after Airion Simmons scored 24 points in Abilene Christian’s 76-73 overtime loss to the Tarleton State Texans.
+BOTTOM LINE: Abilene Christian takes on the Seattle U Redhawks after Airion Simmons scored 24 points in Abilene Christian’s 76-73 overtime loss to the Tarleton State Texans.

 The Redhawks have gone 11-2 in home games.
-Seattle U ranks fourth in the WAC at limiting opponent scoring, giving up 68.1 points while holding opponents to 41.7% shooting.
+Seattle U ranks fourth in the WAC in team defense, allowing 68.1 points while holding opponents to 41.7% shooting.

-The Wildcats are 3-7 in conference matchups.
-Abilene Christian is 6-10 against opponents with a winning record.
+The Wildcats are 3-7 in conference play.
+Abilene Christian is eighth in the WAC with 12.2 assists per game led by Kavion McClain averaging 3.3.

 Seattle U is shooting 44.3% from the field this season, 1.6 percentage points lower than the 45.9% Abilene Christian allows to opponents.
-Abilene Christian averages 5.5 made 3-pointers per game this season, 0.5 fewer makes per game than Seattle U gives up.
+Abilene Christian averages 5.5 made 3-pointers per game this season, 0.5 fewer makes per game than Seattle U allows.

-The Redhawks and Wildcats meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Cameron Tyson is averaging 17.8 points for the Redhawks.
-Alex Schumacher is averaging 15.3 points over the last 10 games for Seattle U.
+TOP PERFORMERS: Cameron Tyson is scoring 17.8 points per game with 4.2 rebounds and 1.2 assists for the Redhawks.
+Alex Schumacher is averaging 15.3 points and 3.2 rebounds while shooting 42.2% over the last 10 games for Seattle U.

 Ali Abdou Dibba is averaging 15 points for the Wildcats.
-Hunter Jack Madden is averaging 2.0 made 3-pointers over the last 10 games for Abilene Christian.
+Simmons is averaging 13.9 points over the last 10 games for Abilene Christian.

 LAST 10 GAMES: Redhawks: 6-4, averaging 72.7 points, 36.5 rebounds, 11.6 assists, 5.2 steals and 2.8 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 70.5 points per game.